kentfredric/kentfredric.github.io/blog/2016/01/02/re-the-perl-jam-2-hashes-are-insecure/index.markdown

 This is not really true, however, when watching him talk about it, I realised he was right in a sense, just ... not how he imagined.

-## Hash Keys are a Potential Security Risk.
+%=heading 2, "Hash Keys are a Potential Security Risk."

 Under taint mode, strings from external sources are marked "tainted" until somebody manually untaints them.